Guide: What is radicalisation and why do people join IS? - CBBC Newsround

 Guide: Why do people join Islamic State?

-They have been trying to get people from the UK to join IS in Syria and Iraq by using social media and direct messaging online.
+They have been trying to get people from the UK to join them using social media and direct messaging online.

 This is called propaganda.